accelotron/L-SAMPLER/README.md

 You can add your own samples in /samples directory.

 ## RAVE
-This project uses pre-trained RAVE model (trained on NSynth dataset) in .ts format.
+This project uses RAVE model (trained on NSynth dataset).
 [Check out RAVE](https://github.com/acids-ircam/RAVE)

 ## NSynth